 Reed Smith LLP fields several former FERC commissioners in its practice, which gives it a particularly strong insight into the oil and gas regulatory environment.
 The group represents a wide range of oil and gas pipelines, shippers and storage operators on a variety of transactions, projects and compliance and enforcement matters before FERC and other regulatory bodies.
 Peggy Heeg is noted for midstream and downstream engagements, including project development issues and regulatory compliance work.
 Former FERC commissioner Colette Honorable has an excellent record in enforcement, compliance and litigation.

 Stan Perry; Nicolle Bagnell

-Troutman Sanders is highly rated for its connections to the oil and gas pipeline industry and its work on storage, terminal and LNG facilities.
+Troutman Pepper is highly rated for its connections to the oil and gas pipeline industry and its work on storage, terminal and LNG facilities.
 The practice advises a significant number of oil and gas pipeline companies, and has experience in the LNG and terminal storage facilities sector; it also has expertise in obtaining FERC authorizations, tariff and rate cases, FERC enforcement proceedings and FERC rule making mandates.
 Atlanta partner Catherine Little is rated for storage, terminal and LNG facilities regulatory compliance and enforcement defense mandates, Washington DC's Lisanne Crowley specialises in the federal regulation of natural gas, and Amie Colby leads the regulatory and finance department from DC.
-The firm will complete its merger with Pepper Hamilton LLP in July 1.

 Amie Colby; Catherine Little